Close Menu

 With proper treatment, most people with lupus can expect to have a normal life.
 Lupus symptoms usually respond to one or more of the treatments described above.
 However, many people with lupus cannot work.

 If you have lupus, then seek medical care.
-Likewise, if you want to win SSD benefits, then you must have consistent medical treatment that shows you cannot work, despite your compliance with treatment.
+Likewise, if you want to win SSD benefits, then you must have consistent medical treatment that shows you cannot work.

 LUPUS SSD BENEFITS AND KIDNEY DISEASE